COMSOC-Community/comsoc-website/docs/tools.md

 ## Best Practices

-The development of tools for and by the COMSOC community is guided by the general spirit of this [community]({{ "community" | relative_url }}) together with the principles of [open source development](https://opensource.com/resources/what-open-source){:target="_blank" rel="noreferrer"}.
+The development of tools for and by the COMSOC community is guided by the general spirit of this [community]({{ "community" | relative_url }}) together with the principles of [open-source development](https://opensource.com/resources/what-open-source){:target="_blank" rel="noreferrer"}.
-We aim to create a vibrant and inclusive ecosystem that benefits everyone.
+We want to create a vibrant and inclusive ecosystem that benefits everyone.
 The success of the tools can only come together with support from the community.

 To this end, we have assembled a list of best practices to be considered when developing tools:
 - **Assess the need**: A lot of tools have been developed already.
 It is often better to improve existing tools rather than to create new ones.
 Explore the tools below to get an idea of what exists and what the standards are.
 - **Ensure maintainability**: Tools should be developed for the long term.
 Keep in mind that the initial developer may not be around 10 years down the line.
 Documentation is key.
 - **Easy adoption**: Tools are successful only if they are easy to use.
 Documentation is key once again.
 Provide examples on how to use them.
-- **Reliability**: Confidence in the tool is needed for it to be used by others.
-Demonstrate that your tool does what it should.
+- **Reliability**: Confidence in the tool is crucial for it to be used by others.
+Demonstrate that your tool does what it should do.
 Tests are not overrated.
-- **Visibility**: Ensure that your tools are visible on the platforms used by the community, such as the [COMSOC repository on Zenodo](https://zenodo.org/communities/comsoc){:target="_blank" rel="noreferrer"}.
-Add your tools to this list ([how to]({{ site.github_url}}){:target="_blank" rel="noreferrer"}).
+- **Visibility**: Ensure that your tools are visible on the platforms used by the community.
+Consider adding them to this list ([how to]({{ site.github_url}}){:target="_blank" rel="noreferrer"}) and archiving them in the [COMSOC repository on Zenodo](https://zenodo.org/communities/comsoc){:target="_blank" rel="noreferrer"}.

 Below is a list of programming languages together with the number of tools on this page that use them.
-This can be helpful to determine what might be a suitable programming languages for future tools.
+This can be helpful in determining what might be a suitable programming languages for a future tool.

 {% assign all_languages = "" | split: "" %}
 {% assign all_languages_unique = "" | split: "" %}